mitchelljustin/pragmatic-lightning/index.md

 Pragmatic Lightning was borne out of frustration in setting up Lightning payments for my own app, [MeterVPN](https://metervpn.com?utm_source=pragmatic-lightning&utm_medium=blog).
 In the process, I read through many guides and made numerous mistakes.

-It exists to prevent others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them building Lapps.
+Hopefully it prevents others from dealing with the same problems and frustrations in setting up Lightning, and instead to get them straight to building Lapps.

 Thanks for reading!